timofeysie/acknowledge/notes/Core Java.md

 - A variable declared within the opening and closing parenthesis of a method is called a parameter.
 - Parameters refers to the list of variables in a method declaration.
 - Arguments are the actual values that are passed in when the method is invoked.
+- compile-time constant: a primitive type or a string is defined as a constant and the value is known at compile time, the compiler replaces the constant name everywhere in the code with its value.

 #Return from a method#
 - Any method declared void doesn't need to return a value, but it may do so to branch out of a control flow block and exit the method.
 - When a method uses a class name as its return type, such as whosFastest does, the class of the type of the returned object must be either a subclass of, or the exact class of, the return type.